 Security & Compliance (36%), followed by Performance (22%), Complexity (21%), Personnel skillset (12%) and Availability (9%) remain to be the key container management pain points.

 3) Prioritize Operations Teams

 Current infrastructure, platform and application operators find it hard to manage container environments.
-Considering the pace of container adoption and the demand for containerized applications, scalability, security and compliance play crucial to container operations.
+Considering the pace of containers implementation and the demand for containerized applications, scalability, security and compliance play crucial to container operations.
 So, container management solutions cannot just be developer-oriented.
 IT operations teams have a special role.